 Succulent leaf propagation is both fun and rewarding.
-It is quite amazing that a whole new plant (or more!) can be grown from just one leaf.
-But there is a trick to succulent leaf propagation and some are easier than others.
+It is quite amazing that a whole new plant can be grown from just one leaf.
+But there is a trick to succulent leaf propagation and some succulents are easier to propagate this way than others.

 Echeveria Perle Von Nurnberg

-Most ‘Frilly’ and ‘Bumpy’ Echeveria (Echeveria Blue Curls, Zorro, Paul Bunyan etc.)
+Most ‘Frilly’ and ‘Bumpy’ Echeveria (Echeveria Dicks' Pink, Zorro, Paul Bunyan, Blue Curls etc.)

 Echeveria Mexican Giant & Lindsayana